All Episodes

 Are you ready for endless investigations?

-We're on the verge of now breaking this whole thing wide open.
+We are on the verge of now breaking this whole thing wide open.

 We think that this week, maybe even as early as today at some point, that the president will declassify the PISA warrant applications, the 302s as they relate to Bruce Orr and Christopher Steele, the gang of eight information that was shared but not disseminated to the public.

-I have not seen any of these items, but I am told that when I ask what is it on a scale of one to ten, I am told repeatedly it's a nine or a ten, and that everything will be exposed for what it is.
+I have not seen any of these items, but I am told that when I ask what is it on a scale of one to 10, I am told repeatedly it's a nine or a ten, and that everything will be exposed for what it is.

 We have some information beginning to dribble out a little bit.

-I know that Congressman Mark Meadows sent a letter to Rod Rosenstein, and it says, As you may know, we recently received a new production of documents from the department providing greater insight into the FBI DOJ activity during the 2016 election and the early stages of the Trump administration.
+I know that Congressman Mark Meadows sent a letter to Rod Rosenstein, and it says, as you may know, we recently received a new production of documents from the department providing greater insight into the FBI DOJ activity during the 2016 election and the early stages of the Trump administration.

 Now, Meadows goes on, our review of these new documents raises grave concerns regarding the apparent systemic culture of media leaking by high-ranking officials at the FBI and DOJ related to ongoing investigations.